MrGorbunov/Factorii/Roadmap.md

   * Still hold tiles?
   * Factory class would hold the entire thing

+- [ ] Allow for faster item transfer w/ holding shift
+- [ ] Allow for better factory building by staying on the placement screen if there are more items to be placed

 - [ ] Inheritence / interface for subscreen
   * ~~Maybe also for handling input?~~

+- [ ] Inheritence for Factory classes

 - [x] Turn all screens into statemachines
   * Refactor input handling in the craft screen